 When COVID-19 impacted physical healthcare services worldwide, Apollo Tyres initiated Tele Medicine Consultation facility, in partnership with Telerad Foundation, for the trucking community, across all 32 healthcare centres.
 Under this service, patients could avail online doctor consultation and collect medicines from the centres.

-Over 5 million people were outreached through healthcare initiatives
+Over 7 million beneficiaries were outreached through healthcare initiatives